Alpha-Fetoprotein (AFP) Tumor Marker, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Alpha-fetoprotein (AFP) is a glycoprotein that is produced in early fetal life by the liver and by a variety of tumors including hepatocellular carcinoma, hepatoblastoma, and nonseminomatous germ cell tumors of the ovary and testis (eg, yolk sac and embryonal carcinoma).
-Most studies report elevated AFP concentrations in approximately 70% of patients with hepatocelllular carcinoma.
+Most studies report elevated AFP concentrations in approximately 70% of patients with hepatocellular carcinoma.
 Elevated AFP concentrations are found in 50% to 70% of patients with nonseminomatous testicular tumors.(1)

 AFP is elevated during pregnancy.
 Persistence of AFP in the mother following birth is a rare hereditary condition.(2) Neonates have markedly elevated AFP levels (>100,000 ng/mL) that rapidly fall to below 100 ng/mL by 150 days and gradually return to normal over their first year.(2)

-Concentrations of AFP above the reference range also have been found in serum of patients with benign liver disease (eg, viral hepatitis, cirrhosis), gastrointestinal tract tumors and, along with carcinoembryonic antigen, in ataxia telangiectasia.
+Concentrations of AFP above the reference range also have been found in serum of patients with benign liver disease (eg, viral hepatitis, cirrhosis), gastrointestinal tract tumors and, along with carcinoembryonic antigen in ataxia telangiectasia.

 The biological half-life of AFP is approximately 5 days.